How bone marrow donation works

 - Ready to register?
 How to find and join your registry

 You now know what donation actually involves, day by day, for both methods.
-Registering is free, takes about five minutes online, and the registry handles everything from there if you are ever matched.
+Registering begins with the official registry serving your country; enrollment method, timing, and cost rules vary.
+That registry handles eligibility, typing, and coordination if you are ever matched.